cartesi/DevGuide/mac/guide.md

    docker compose -f ../docker-compose.yml -f ./docker-compose.override.yml down -v
    ```

 ## Build your backend | JavaScript Tutorial

-This section is the JavaScript tutorial for the dApp
+This section is the JavaScript tutorial for the dApp.

 ### Step 1: Creating your backend

-1. Fork and Clone the [rollups-examples](https://github.com/cartesi/rollups-examples) repository for sample project examples
+1. Fork and clone the [rollups-examples](https://github.com/cartesi/rollups-examples) repository for sample project examples

 2. Change the directory